Allar/allar.github.io/blog/_posts/2016-02-26-BasicSteamIntegration.md

 ### Project.Build.cs

-Within your Project's `Source' folder, you should see a folder also with the name of your Project.
+Within your Project's `Source` folder, you should see a folder also with the name of your Project.
 Navigate into this folder and you should find a `Project.Build.cs` file.
 This file tells the Unreal Build Tool what modules your project depends on.
 We will need to add the `OnlineSubsystemSteam` module to its dependency list.

 If you are using a C++ template or converted your Blueprint project to C++, you may already have the code needed but commented out.
 If so, replace that code with the code provided here.